-A. Bases

-1. Resident employee
+- A. Bases - 1.
+Resident employee

 a.
-In the case of residents of the City of Findlay an annual tax of 1% is imposed on all qualifying salaries, wages, commissions, and other compensation, as defined in section 718.03 of the Ohio Revised Code (Am.
+In the case of residents of the City of Findlay an annual tax, at the rate specified in Section 3 of the Ordinance, is imposed on all qualifying salaries, wages, commissions, and other compensation, as defined in section 718.03 of the Ohio Revised Code (Am.
 Sub.
 H.B.
-95, 125th Ohio General Assembly, effective January 1, 2004), earned during the effective period of the Ordinance.
+95, 125th Ohio General Assembly, effective January 1, 2004), earned or received during the effective period of the Ordinance.
 For the purpose of determining the tax on the earnings of resident taxpayers taxed under Section 3, paragraph A of the Ordinance, the source of the earnings and the place or places in or at which the services were rendered, are immaterial.
 All such earnings wherever earned or paid are taxable.